Psalm 78/Diagrams/5

 – The other instances of the word are in construct with קֶשֶׁת and אֵשׁ (see Ps 76:4, רִשְׁפֵי־קָ֑שֶׁת and Song 8:6, רְשָׁפֶ֕יהָ רִשְׁפֵּ֕י אֵ֖שׁ).

-– RADAK's Sefer HaShorashim offers a semantic map neatly organised around the idea of "coals" (ענין הכל גחלים), though Job 5:7 probably refers to "sparks" (הניצוצות), Deut 34:24 as a plague which results in heat, i.e., fever (חולי החמימות שהוא ברשף) as the connection to "fire."
-Unfortunately he mentions every other instance except our verse.
+– Radak's Sefer HaShorashim offers a semantic map neatly organized around the idea of "coals" (ענין הכל גחלים), though Job 5:7 probably refers to "sparks" (הניצוצות), Deut 34:24 as a plague which results in heat, i.e., fever (חולי החמימות שהוא ברשף) as the connection to "fire."
+Unfortunately, he mentions every other instance except our verse.

 – Once again, we must draw upon context and the parallel line, which speaks of hail.
 Something coming from the sky which resembles fire most likely refers to lightning.